China feminists face clampdown, closure of online accounts | DW | 21.04.2021

 Following the removal of Xiao's account, several Chinese feminists came to her defence on Weibo, and soon, their accounts were also removed from the social media platform.

-On April 13, activist Liang Xiaowen issued a public statement, detailing how she's been receiving hundreds of messages on Weibo that contain "vicious and anti-women" personal attacks.
+On April 13, activist Liang Xiaowen issued a public statement, detailing how she has received hundreds of messages on Weibo that contain personal "vicious and anti-women" attacks.

 "While I didn't post any content that violated Weibo's community rules, my account was removed after other users harassed and reported my account," Liang wrote in the public statement.

-Liang revealed that she has filed a civil lawsuit against Weibo, demanding the company to restore her account on the platform.
+Liang revealed she has since filed a civil lawsuit against Weibo, demanding the company restore her account on the platform.

-"More than 20 feminists' Weibo accounts have been removed and the number keeps growing," she wrote in the open letter.
+"More than 20 feminists' Weibo accounts have been removed and the number keeps growing," she wrote in an open letter.

 "Douban has also shut down several feminist groups.
 The online space that Chinese women worked hard to create has been ruthlessly shut down."